Sir68k/pclink-i2c/README.md

 ### Reading data

-I2C logs reveal that responses seem the be sent to address 0x00 as well, but the byte streams are prepended with **0x12** instead of with **0x20** (as is with commands).
-Possibly this means that both peripherals in the deck use the 0x00 address, but 0x12 commands are used to update the controller board (e.g. the display), and 0x20 to send commands to the digital glue logic (e.g. eject MD). **More research is needed!**
+I2C logs reveal that responses seem the be broadcasted to 0x00 as well, but the byte streams are prepended with **0x12** instead of with **0x20** (as is with commands).
+Possibly this means that the byte is just used as identifier for the issuing peripherals. **More research is needed!**

-As of now, it is not yet clear how to read command updates without sniffing raw I2C.
-You probably could put the Arduino/ESP address to 0x00 as well, but that seems odd.
-Possibly there is some sort of subscription command.
+To receive updates / read data, most likely you need to join the bus as a slave and just listen for broadcasted data.

 ## Resources